-CSC Services have been undertaking a programme of work to refurbish and protect concrete at University Hospital North Tees.
+CSC Services have been undertaking a programme of work based on concrete protection at University Hospital North Tees.

 The age of the buildings combined with environmental factors has resulted in spalling of concrete at various areas across the hospital.
 Defective concrete has been removed and concrete repairs undertaken using cementitious repair materials.